yashaka/talks/paradigm-shift/README.md

 ## About
 This project is a result of applying and comparing different programming paradigms for building web ui automation.

+It is part of the ["Paradigm Shift" course (Russian version)](https://seleniumcourses.com/products/paradigm-shift-selenide-java-in-russian)

 The following applications are used as systems under tests:
 - [TodoMVC](todomvc4tasj.herokuapp.com)
 - [Grible](grible.org)